SoulPixelIV/casa-de-diamantes/README.md

 Currently there is no set release date.

 # Contribute
-If you want to help out with art, code, ideas etc., feel free to contact me via.
-Discord!
+If you want to help out with art, code, ideas etc., feel free to contact me via Discord!
+Discord: P/X3Lはい#1016